-Situated in the centre of the thriving market town of Dingwall, HTC UHI is one of the smaller colleges within the university partnership.
+Situated in the centre of the thriving market town of Dingwall, and with a satellite base in Paisley, HTC UHI is one of the smaller colleges within the university partnership.
 Due to its size there is an excellent relationship between students and staff.
 Worship is an integral part of college life and is encouraged but not obligatory.

 providing opportunities to study the Christian faith in an evangelical, Reformed, non-denominational context.

-Beth Fraser / BA (Hons) History and Theology student
+Victoria Whiteford / BA (Hons) History and Theology